Introduction

 Available character options

-The characters are 3 – 6 school classmates and are normal humans until they gain their level 3 class features during an event in the game.
+The 3 to 6 characters are school classmates and are normal humans until they gain their level 3 class features during an event in the game.
 During this event they also each obtain armor with a value of max 400 gp that would give them the highest available AC.
 Prepare these as you would for any other character sheet.
 Alternatively they can choose their Class during play, but this would require more preparation during gameplay.

 All classes are available, but the race is restricted to Human.